lorforlinux/docs.beagleboard.io/accessories/cables.rst

 Adafruit 4 Pin Cable (PL2303)
 ==============================

-This is a Prolific chipset based cable sold by `Adafruit <http://www.adafruit.com/products/954>`_.
+This is a Prolific chipset based cable sold by `Adafruit 4-pin serial cable <http://www.adafruit.com/products/954>`_.
 Some people have reported issues with the cable causing some issues with data corruption.
 Your experience may vary.
 You will need to install the Prolific drivers, downloadable from Adafruit.